shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 This single command:
 - Provisions the DR HSM cluster in Central India.
 - Imports the Security Domain from the Primary automatically (no second M-of-N ceremony required).
+- **Replicates both keys *and* HSM-local role assignments** to the DR pool automatically — anything you create or grant on Primary appears on DR within the ~6-minute eventual-consistency window (§6.4).
+You do **not** re-run RBAC commands per region.
 - Registers the DR pool into the same Traffic Manager profile that fronts the global `*.managedhsm.azure.net` FQDN.
 - Surfaces both regions under one resource in the portal (`Multi-region replication` blade).